 We offer a range of support through our activities, asylum support worker and befriending service.
 Our office is open Tues, Wed and Thurs 10am – 4pm

-Wednesdays 3.30pm to 5.30pm, Weekly conversation tables , regular activities and workshops.
+Wednesdays 3.30pm to 5.30pm, Weekly English conversation tables and lessons , regular activities and workshops.
 Refreshments each week and food as often as we can!

 Every Thursday 10am to 12pm except the first Thursday of every month we have a women’s support group that meet to knit, sew, share life and experiences together.
 The women also have the opportunity to hear from guests who lead workshops on things such as healthy relationships, hate crime awareness and other relevant topics.